Ishaanbal/OutageAnalysis-Model/README.md

 ### Interesting Aggregates

-These stacked bar graphs shows the distributions of cause category in each climate region in the US.
+These stacked bar graphs show the distributions of cause categories in each climate region in the US.
 This chart highlights how intentional attacks are much more likely to cause a power outage in the Northwest and Southwest climate regions.
 <iframe
   src="assets/aggregation_analysis1.html"
   width="800"